gruns/blagoblag/content/drafts/announcing-letsencrypt-aws.rst

 And then it should just work!

-Installing and updating certificates should be a 0-downtime operation.
+Installing and updating certificates should be a 0-downtime operation, ``letsencrypt-aws`` does not require taking over port 80 or 443.
-``letsencrypt-aws`` is designed to be usable in production.

 For full details, checkout the `README`_.
 Try it out, and don't hesitate to `file issues`_ with bugs or feature requests.